Goyder South Wind Farm

-Goyder South Wind Farm is the first stage of the Goyder Renewables Zone development near Burra, South Australia.
+Goyder South Wind Farm is the first part of Neoen's Goyder Renewables Zone development near Burra, South Australia.
 The Goyder South Wind Farm will be on the hills south-east of the town of Burra.

-Early construction works for stage 1 began in December 2021.
+Early construction works for Stage 1 began in December 2021.
 The project is owned by Neoen and the construction contract was awarded to a consortium of GE Renewable Energy and Elecnor.